Samurai Warriors 4: Related media

-Spinoffs and expansions
+Spin-offs and expansions

-The game's cast of characters and visuals are used in Sengoku Musou Shoot (戦国無双 シュート, Sengoku Musō Shūto), a social spin-off game released on April 22, 2014 for the mobile phones also to commemorate the series' 10th anniversary.
-Koei Tecmo collaborated with the Japanese Racing Association (JRA) to release Derby Musō (ダービー無双) on May 25, 2014 for the PC.
+The game's cast of characters and visuals are used in Sengoku Musou Shoot (戦国無双 シュート, Sengoku Musō Shūto), a social spin-off game released on April 22, 2014, for the mobile phones also to commemorate the series' 10th anniversary.
+Koei Tecmo collaborated with the Japanese Racing Association (JRA) to release Derby Musō (ダービー無双) on May 25, 2014, for the PC.
 Derby Musō reuses assets from Samurai Warriors 4 to create a horse racing game, like that of the Winning Post series, with famous Japanese racehorses.
 Eight characters from Samurai Warriors 4 make up the playable cast, plus Matthew C. Perry (known in-game as just Perry).

-The game received a revision, titled Samurai Warriors 4-II (戦国無双4-II, Sengoku Musō 4-II), which was released in Japan on February 11, 2015, North America on September 29, 2015, and in Europe on October 2, 2015.
+The game received a revision, titled Samurai Warriors 4-II (戦国無双4-II, Sengoku Musō 4-II), which was released in 2015 for Japan on February 11, in North America on September 29, and in Europe on October 2.
 It is described as neither a continuation nor an Xtreme Legends expansion like previous games; instead, it provides a "different" focus of the same game.
 Players choose a character as their protagonist for a selected scenario, which has a different progression depending on the character selected.
 Dream Castle Mode, first introduced in Samurai Warriors: Chronicles 3 is also present in the game.
 The game adds one new character, Naomasa Ii, to the character roster.
-A second expansion, Samurai Warriors 4: Empires (戦国無双4 Empires, Sengoku Musō 4 Empires) was released in Japan on September 17, 2015, for the PS3, PS4, and PS Vita, with a release in North America and Europe in 2016.
+A second expansion, Samurai Warriors 4: Empires (戦国無双4 Empires, Sengoku Musō 4 Empires) was released in Japan on September 17, 2015, for the PlayStation 3, PlayStation 4, and PlayStation Vita, with a release in North America and Europe in 2016.
 The gameplay focuses more on strategy as in other Empires expansions, with players issuing commands and taking suggestions to and from their subordinate military officers.
 A new "Resident Domestic Administration" was added.
 Featuring more than 100 generic officers, including female officers, it incorporates the marriage system for the first time, which sister series Dynasty Warriors had also implemented in their Empires expansions.
 The game does not add a new character, but in return, many more new events, such as interactions between characters, were added.
 The game is also supported by DLC costumes for all characters (in the original game, the focus of DLC costumes is only on the female characters).